 7. ByBerry Mental Hospital, Pennsylvania

 Lack of funds left the hospital in a state of disrepair, with patients being forced to survive with no clothing, insufficient food and sewage-filled hallways for bedrooms.
-Padded cells, solitary confinement, regular beatings, electric shock treatments, restraining devices and lobotomies were the norm.
+Padded cells, solitary confinement, regular beatings, electric shock treatments, restraining devices, and lobotomies were the norm.
 In 1990, state authorities closed down ByBerry Mental Hospital after a thorough investigation revealed inhumane living conditions, yet its dark past continues on to this day.

-A myriad of horror stories surround this facility.
+A myriad of horror stories surrounds this facility.
 After it closed, ByBerry Mental Hospital became inundated with vagrants, gangs, thieves, satanic cults and former visitors seeking shelter.
-One mentally-deranged and brutally violent patient is said to reside in the miles of catacombs beneath the building, where he lies in wait with a large knife, eager to slit the throats of curious explorers unlucky enough to cross his path.
+One mentally-deranged and the brutally violent patient is said to reside in the miles of catacombs beneath the building, where he lies in wait with a large knife, eager to slit the throats of curious explorers unlucky enough to cross his path.

 As well as this chilling legend, the hospital has also been the spot of several paranormal sounds and sightings, including human-like growling and physical scratches appearing on visitors bodies.